 4. Data Dog

 Another powerful tool to monitor docker containers is DataDog.
-It is a full-stack cloud-based monitoring and alerting service designed for IT operations and development teams.
+It is full-stack cloud-based monitoring and alerting service designed for IT operations and development teams.
 It can monitor container environments easily thanks to its containerized environments.

 The Data Dog system can be integrated with many applications and tools, and docker is one of them.